Tests and diagnosisBy Mayo Clinic staff

 Your doctor can learn a lot about your headaches from a description of your pain.
 Be sure to include these details:

-- The intensity of your pain.
+- Pain intensity.
 A good indicator of the severity of your headache is how much you're able to function while you have it.
-Are you incapacitated?
-Or are you still able to work?
-Do your headaches wake you up or prevent you from sleeping?
+Are you able to work?
+Do your headaches wake you or prevent you from sleeping?

-- The location of your pain.
-Do you feel pain all over your head?
-On only one side of your head?
-Or just your forehead or behind your eyes?
-This information may help your doctor determine the best way to treat your headache.
+- Pain location.
+Do you feel pain all over your head, on only one side of your head, or just on your forehead or behind your eyes?

 - Computerized tomography (CT).
 A CT scan is a diagnostic imaging procedure that uses a series of computer-directed X-rays to provide a comprehensive view of your brain.

-- Magnetic resonance imaging (MRI) scans.
-An MRI doesn't use X-rays.
-Instead, it combines a magnetic field, radio waves and computer technology to produce clear images.
+- Magnetic resonance imaging (MRI).
+An MRI scan combines a magnetic field, radio waves and computer technology to produce clear images.